ginnfx/GBAplus/README.md

 # GBAplus

 A WIP Game Boy Advance emulator written in C++ with SDL2.

-GBAplus emulates the ARM7TDMI CPU (both ARM and Thumb instruction sets), all PPU video modes (tiled and bitmap), 4-channel DMA, hardware timers, and the full APU.
  It runs as a desktop app (SDL2 + Dear ImGui) with a cover-art game library, save states, and display options.
 Hardware behaviour follows the GBATEK documentation and the ARM7TDMI Technical Reference Manual, with mGBA as the reference emulator for accuracy cross-checks.

 ## Download